Home Learn Nifty vs Sensex: Difference Between Nifty and Sensex

 How to Calculate Sensex?

-The calculation of sensex depends on using the market capitalization-weighted methodology, which takes into account the total market capitalization of each company in the index.
-The sensex formula is as follows:
+The calculation of Sensex depends on using the market capitalisation-weighted methodology, which takes into account the total market capitalisation of each company in the index.
+The Sensex formula is as follows:

 Sensex = (Sum of (Market Capitalization of Each Company) / Index Divisor)